travis-ci/docs-travis-ci-com/user/browserstack.md

 caps['app'] = ENV['BROWSERSTACK_APP_ID']
 ```

-Checkout the BrowserStack Android Sample App [.travis.yml][browserstack-android-app-travis] file.
+Check out the BrowserStack Android Sample App [.travis.yml][browserstack-android-app-travis] file.

 ## Additional Options

 ### Proxy

-Local testing also allows you to set the proxy host, port, username and password
+Local testing also allows you to set the proxy host, port, username, and password
 through which all urls will be resolved:

 ```yaml